MagicForrest/CRUJRA_4_GUESS/README.md

 # CRUJRA_4_GUESS
-Process CRUJRA (2018, v1.1) climate data for reading by LPJ-GUESS.
+Process CRU-JRA55 (2019, v2.0) climate data for reading by LPJ-GUESS.

 ## Overview
 This is a simple package to bundle up the scripts (and documentation!) for a relatively simple task of processing climate data for reading by LPJ-GUESS.
 For users of other vegetation models (particularly models running TRENDY simulations) this may also be useful, possibly with some minor  modifications.